 Mae C. Jemison (1956-present) – Astronaut and Physician

-By Amy Jones, Emerald Group
+Nominated by Amy Jones, Technology team at Emerald Group Solutions.

 “There is a fascination with the idea that one has seen someone else do something before one can achieve it.
 I knew what I wanted to do.”Mae C. Jemison